par7133/phptips.net/README.md

 # phptips.net
-Tips about PHP, its usage, application, deployment and behond
+Tips about PHP, its usage, application, deployment and beyond